The Stories of Edinburgh's Blair Street Underground Vaults

 While it’s tempting to call them Edinburgh catacombs, these vaults serve no religious or burial purposes.
 But while they might not be catacombs, they are just as haunted...

-Discover more on an underground Edinburgh ghost tour and perhaps you'll experience some of the Blair Street Underground Vaults residents for yourself.
+Explore the Blair Street Underground Vaults on a history tour, or dive into a more ghostly past during the school holidays.
+Maybe you'll even experience some of the vaults residents for yourself.
 From anonymous footsteps in the dark to the cold touch of a small, reaching hand...